 4. Focus on the Right Products

-Local production works best for products with local demand.
+Local production is most effective for products with a local demand.
 Shoes might be tough due to many steps.
-But items like fresh food, packaging, and some textiles can benefit from quick, local manufacturing.
+However, items such as fresh food, packaging, and certain textiles can benefit from quick, local manufacturing.

 5. Build Partnerships for Skills and Tech

 Adidas worked with companies like Carbon for 3D printing.
-African firms can partner with universities, tech suppliers, and logistics experts to get the knowledge needed for new technology.
+African firms can partner with universities, technology suppliers, and logistics experts to acquire the knowledge needed for new technologies.

 6. Use Data to Decide

 Robots and automation can transform the entire supply chain process, but the cost only makes sense when there’s clear demand.
-African supply chains should use sales data to know what’s popular and make those products first.
+African supply chains should utilize sales data to identify popular products and produce them first.
 This avoids waste and overproduction.

 Read more: Chowdeck’s Food Delivery Principles and Resilience in Nigeria